hammal/cbadc/docs/source/auto_examples/b_general/plot_b_FIR_Filtering.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 162-173
+GENERATED FROM PYTHON SOURCE LINES 162-172

 Filter length
 -------------

-We can confirm the intuition from the previous section by considering different number of filter taps for a given simulation.
-Specifically, we use the control signal from :ref:`default_simulation` to compare differt FIRFilter parametrizations.
+We can confirm the intuition from the previous section by considering a different number of filter taps for a given simulation.
+Specifically, we FIRFilter parametrizations.

 Conducting such a simulation is a good way of determining a minimum number of filter taps for a specific analog system, digital control, and :math:`\eta^2` combination.

 ..
-GENERATED FROM PYTHON SOURCE LINES 173-226
+GENERATED FROM PYTHON SOURCE LINES 172-225

 .. code-block:: default
-   :lineno-start: 173
+   :lineno-start: 172

     from cbadc.utilities import compute_power_spectral_density